Did you know that February is psychology month?

 Meet Dr. Michelle Eskritt-Keck

-Psychology professor and researcher Dr. Michelle Eskritt-Keck didn’t always want to be a psychologist.
+Psychology professor and researcher Dr. Michelle Eskritt-Keck didn’t always want to be a researcher in psychology.
 She first wanted to be a teacher, but after taking an ‘introduction to psychology’ course, she was hooked.
 She highlights that a benefit of being a professor is that she’s able to fulfill her passions for both psychology and teaching – among her favourite courses to teach are Intro to Psychology and upper level Development courses.

 Michelle’s research has longed focused on cognitive development.
 During her PhD, she studied the effects of note-taking on memory.
 She has looked at how children and youth develop their own notations to aid in memory and the influence of these notations on memory strategy.
 Today, she is studying how external written symbols affect cognitive processing in preschoolers and how they can be used to affect behaviour.
 With adults, Michelle has examined whether information learned online is interpreted and recalled differently than information learned from other sources like textbooks.